wongaz/ETL-Pipeline-STLParser/README.md

 - Jackson Codr

 ## New Config File
-- extractEndPointType: defines which type of endPoint to hit
+- extractType: defines which type of endPoint to hit
 - extractConfiguration: String-> Map-> string mapping.
 Used to define relative file path or in somecases DB connection parameters
-- parseFormat: defines the string parser for the model
+- parseFormat: defines the string parser for the model to be built with respects
-- statistics: list defining which stats to use.
+- statistics: list defining which stats to use analysis to perform
-- loadType: Final Phase of ETL pipeline
+- loadType: defines the type of endpoints to using for the ETL pipeline
-- loadConfiguration:
+- loadConfiguration: extra parameters for the loader.
+This could include but not limited to;